pogingprogrammer/Rpi-Sync-time/README.md

 # PURPOSE
+  To make your pi's time synced with the time of your PC without needing of internet from your Network(ROUTER).
+## MORE DETAILS
 ROS TIME PUBLISHER AND TIME SUBSCRIBER FOR RPI AND DESKTOP/LAPTOP COMMS I used this because i had a problem setting up NTP server in my RPi to sync time with my laptop for my thesis project.